pnpm/pnpm.io/docs/package_json.md

 title: package.json
 ---

 The manifest file of a package.
+It contains all the package's metadata, including dependencies, title, author, et cetera.
+This is a standard preserved across all major Node.JS package managers, including pnpm.

 ## Fields

 ### engines

-You can specify the version of Node and pnpm that your stuff works on:
+You can specify the version of Node and pnpm that your software works on:

 ```json
 {